-Xico (pronounced hee-ko) is a unique pueblo magico in the state of Veracruz and is one of the best places to visit in Mexico.
-Just a quick 40 minute drive from the capital city of Xalapa, the small town of Xico is located high in the mountains of the Sierra Madre Oriental which has an ideal temperate climate with incredible biodiversity.
+Xico, Veracruz (pronounced hee-ko) is an amazing pueblo magico in Mexico.
+Just a quick 40-minute drive from the capital city of Xalapa.
+The small town of Xico is located high in the mountains of the Sierra Madre Oriental which has an ideal temperate climate with incredible biodiversity.

 Xico is one of the best places in Mexico if you have an appreciation for delicious artisan coffee.
 At over 4,000 feet above sea level, the town of Xico is perched on top of fertile mountains, the perfect growing grounds for this aromatic bean.